Rose Anne Kenny: Career

-Kenny is Advisor to the Irish Government for Jobs, Enterprise and Innovation and to the Irish Citizens' Assembly on Ageing.
-She is Board Member of the EU H2020 Advisory Group for Societal Challenge and Co-Chair of the working group "Transforming the Future of Ageing" led by the Scientific Advisory Policy by European Academies.
+Kenny has a number of national (UK and Ireland) and international advisory boards for policy including the Irish Citizens' Assembly on Ageing, Technology future’s project steering group, department of Jobs, Enterprise and Innovation (technology).
 Her contribution to science has been recognised by many awards including the Lady Illingworth Research Award, the BUPA Foundation Care Award and membership of the Royal Irish Academy.